-2.7 Trim Tabs
+2.9 Trim Tabs

-The trim tabs are recessed into the hull on the transom.
+The trim tabs are recessed into the hull under the transom area.
 Switches are used to control the trim tabs.
 The switches are labeled and control bow up and down movements.
 It also controls starboard and port up and down movements.
 Bow up and bow down will control the hull planing attitude, while port and starboard up and down provide control for the hull trim side to side.